AkshayDevX/ChatApp/README.md

 npm run dev
 ```

+## Pending Work 🚧

+ui is not fully developed

 And that's it!
 You're now ready to experience the power of real-time messaging with ChatApp.
 Happy chatting! 💬
 <div align="center">
   Made with ❤️ by Akshay PP